mhpob/biotelemetry-dash-gha/README.md

-# Acoustic telemetry dashboard using the GitHub REST API
+# Build an acoustic telemetry dashboard using the GitHub REST API

 ## Tasks